Congratulations! Someone in Your Family Wants to be a Vol!

 Your son or daughter has included UT in their college search process, and we encourage you to participate with them.
 We have resources and information just for parents.

-Our Visit website section contains information about upcoming recruitment events, our tour program, and how to sign up for a visit to campus.
+Our site’s Visit section contains information about upcoming recruitment events, our tour program, and how to sign up for a visit to campus.
 Parents are invited and encouraged to join students on these tours.
 Please keep in mind that tours fill up quickly during times when high schools are typically out of session (fall and spring breaks, summer vacation, etc.), so it’s best to register early.

 University of Tennessee App